 “We know that many companies have hired small armies of former consultants for internal strategy groups and management functions, which contributes to the companies’ increasing sophistication about consulting services… Typically these people are, not surprisingly, demanding taskmasters who reduce the scope (and cost) of work they outsource to consultancies and adopt a more activist role in selecting and managing the resources assigned to their projects.”

 How management consulting is fighting back

-It might seem that if companies are hiring ex-consultants to do their strategy in-house, and working less with the big consulting firms, it would be trouble for the big management consultants.
+It might seem that if companies are hiring ex-consultants to do their strategy in-house, and are working less with the big consulting firms, it would be trouble for the big management consultants.

-It’s not difficult to imagine a need for technology consulting amidst some of the biggest credit card and personal information thefts in history.
+It’s not difficult to imagine a need for technology consulting amid some of the biggest credit card and personal information thefts in history.
 After technology, the next fastest-growing sector of consulting was risk and regulatory consulting.
 It’s not hard to understand that either, given the impact of Brexit and GDPR on corporate planning.

-As it happens, many companies went on to follow BCG’s advice, either directly or indirectly: the most famous among them being General Electric.
+As it happens, many companies went on to follow BCG’s advice, either directly or indirectly — the most famous among them being General Electric.

 BCG praised GE as the perfect example of a “premium conglomerate” — a company that stayed focused despite its diversification.
 Even more impressive, however, was the level of execution on that focus.
 The public didn’t see GE as a threatened or weak company, and share prices were fine.